 In addition to providing insight into diurnal variability of the WWTF's carbon limitation, TOC is a faster, easier, and more accurate alternative to BOD.
 Indeed, TOC is a direct measurement of gross amount of organic matter in waters, including suspended particulates, colloidal and dissolved organic matter, while BOD measures the biologically active organic matter indicating amount of oxygen needed for the biological degradation.
 Every organic compound has a different BOD.
 Therefore, BOD is poor in precision, and takes 5 days to generates a result, which is not useful for process monitoring.
 TOC, however, generates a result every few minutes (typically less than 10) and has a more stable baseline.
-While BOD and cBOD limits have appeared in NPDES permits since their inception, The Code of Federal Regulations (40CFR133.104(b)), Standard Methods (APHA, 2012), and the EPA's NPDES Permit Writers' Manual (US EPA, 2010) all allow the replacement of BOD methods with TOC methods following the development of long-term site-specific correlations(1),(8).
-The City of Boulder's WWTF engaged in a long term correlation study starting September 2013, measuring

-5 TOC in influent, aeration basin influent, and final effluent using several TOC methodologies on 24-hour flow-based composite samples, that were also analyzed for BOD/cBOD.
-Regression equations were developed from long-term correlations at each process area according to APHA, 2012 to estimate BOD and cBOD from TOC and are illustrated in Table 1.
-This data was submitted to the Colorado Water Quality Control Division for approval and inclusion into the city's CDPS discharge permit, which expired April 30, 2016 and, as of the time of publication, is on administrative extension.
+While BOD and cBOD limits have appeared in NPDES permits since their inception, The Code of Federal Regulations (40CFR133.104(b)), standard methods (APHA, AWWA, WEF, 2013) and the EPA's NPDES Permit Writers' Manual (US EPA, 2010) all allow for the replacement of BOD methods with TOC methods following the development of long-term site-specific correlations (see standard method 5210 B, 1997 and Nutt and Tran, 2013).
+The City of Boulder's WWTF engaged in a long-term correlation study starting September 2013, measuring TOC in influent, aeration basin influent, and final effluent using several TOC methodologies on 24 h flow-based composite samples, which were also analyzed for BOD/cBOD.
+Regression equations were developed from long-term correlations at each process area according to APHA, AWWA, WEF (2013) to estimate BOD and cBOD from TOC and are illustrated in Table 1.
+These data were submitted to the Colorado Water Quality Control Division for approval and inclusion into the city's CDPS discharge permit, which expired 30 April 2016 and, as of the time of publication, is on administrative extension.